Tuesday, January 3, 2012

 I visited the Pioneer Woman today, where I saw this sign.

-I really like it and it reminds me of my hometown.
+I like it.
+It reminds me of my hometown and working at VIP.
 Furthermore, I wish people in my life would follow its counsel.
 This afternoon little dirty boys tracked mud through the house across the just-barely-swept floor and into the just-cleaned bathroom.
 The pristine bar of soap is now brown and the counters are smudged.
 I swept again.

 I'm not sure if this is my blogging rebirth.
 But, here's an update: In November, Luke turned 7.
 He's lost several teeth.
 Currently he's completely missing the top middle two and one on the bottom.
 On his 3rd or 4th tooth, he wanted money for his tooth, but he also wanted to keep the tooth.
 I made him write a letter to the tooth fairy.
 He wrote: To the Tooth Fairy.
 Hi I am Luke.
 "PLEES LEEF MY TOOCH.
 P.S.
 I DOTE BELEEF IN YOU."